James Cook University

 Jenny made an amazing contribution during our time at Kewarra Beach.
 She successfully applied for a job at the Redlynch Day Care Centre and for the years we were there she was employed by St. John’s.
 She looked after babies and toddlers at the centre.
 Caring, and looking after me, while working was an amazing achievement.

 To add more stress to Jenny’s life, it was at this time that we had decided to enter the IVF program.
-Jenny wanted children and so did I. There was an IVF specialist in Wickham Terrace in Brisbane who had some good results working with people with paralysis, so we engaged his services.
+Jenny wanted children and so did I. A friend from Princess Alexandra Hospital recommended an IVF specialist in Wickham Terrace in Brisbane who had some good results working with people with a spinal cord injury so we engaged his services.

-The IVF program was an emotional roller-coaster, feeding your hopes of having a child only to have them dashed.
-Three times we participated and felt the excitement only to have our realisation taken away.
+The IVF program was an emotional roller-coaster, giving you hope of having a child only to see you disappointed.
+Three times we participated and felt the excitement only to be disappointed.
 Then at the end of 1998 all our dreams came true when the test came back positive.
-Jenny was pregnant with Katherine.
+Jenny was pregnant with our first child.

 At the end of 1996 my one-year term as president reached its conclusion.
 By this time, I had completed my Bachelor of Arts degree at James Cook University.
 While I was happy with my B.A., I was still conscious that it might not give me the equalising factor I needed to access the workplace.
 The truth is, when the choice is between an able-bodied person or a quadriplegic, the able bodied person will get the job.
 I felt I would continue to miss out, unless I could point to something that gave me an edge over the competition.
 With this in mind I enrolled to study law (externally) through QUT.